A similarity-based Bayesian mixture-of-experts model: Parameter inference

 Here, $s_n = (s_{nc})_c$ and $t_n = (t_{nn'})_{n' \neq n}$, and $\stackrel{\mathrm{c}}{\approx}$ denotes approximate equality up to a constant not depending on $\theta$.
 We regard $s$ and $t$ as variational parameters---the presentation of how they may be optimized is deferred to Section \ref{optvarparams}.
 It will be shown that, provided that the values of $s$ and $t$ are appropriate, our model will become conditionally conjugate under the assumptions above, resulting in variational posteriors from the same parametric families as our priors.

 Letting $\{q^l\}_{l \geq 0}$ be a sequence of variational posterior approximations, we use the assumed factorization to obtain update equations according to

 and

-These will be referred to as the E-step, the M-step I and the M-step II, respectively, due to the strong resemblance with the standard EM algorithm for fitting Gaussian mixtures \citep{murphy}.
+These will be referred to as the E-step, the M-step I and the M-step II, respectively, due to the strong resemblance with the standard EM algorithm for fitting Gaussian mixtures \citep{murphy} and the expectation--conditional maximization algorithm \citep{rubin}.
 Let also $s^l$, $t^l$ be the values of the variational parameters $s$ and $t$ at iteration $l$, and let

 for each $c$, $n$ and $n'$.
 We can then summarize the details of the updates in Propositions \ref{estep}, \ref{mstep1} and \ref{mstep2} below, for which derivations are given in Appendix \ref{secappendix}.
 The overall algorithm, including the steps described in Section \ref{optvarparams}, is outlined in Algorithm \ref{algo}.